 The individual long-term incentive plans are each recognized for the first time at fair value on the grant date.
 The fair value of a plan is calculated by multiplying the number of virtual shares by Deutsche Telekom AG's share price discounted to the reporting date.
 In the 2020 financial year, a total of 3.91 million (2019: 3.88 million) virtual shares were granted at a weighted average fair value of EUR 14.76 (2019: EUR 15.07).
 A plan must be remeasured at every reporting date until the end of the service period and expensed pro rata temporis.
-The cost of the long-term incentive plans amounted to EUR 77 million for all tranches in the reporting year (2019: EUR 50 million).
+The cost of the long-term incentive plans amounted to EUR 77 million (2019: EUR 76 million).
 In 2020, the provision was utilized in the amount of EUR 47 million (2019: EUR 76 million).
 Following a reclassification of EUR 2 million to liabilities directly associated with non-current assets and disposal groups held for sale, the provision amounted to EUR 152 million as of December 31, 2020 (December 31, 2019: EUR 125 million).